- March 25, 2020

 2020 is continuing to unfold with fresh horror at every turn, yet there is one beacon of hope post Covid-19.
 The SEC is currently proposing to raise the crowdfunding cap for Reg CF from $1.07M to $5M.
 The average success rate for crowdfunding is 60%, and increasing the cap means even more opportunity for entrepreneurs and their communities.
 Considering 67% of each dollar spent at a small business stays in the community, cash flow will be a top priority for the decimated small businesses forced to close during the pandemic.

-As coronavirus continues to demolish the economic livelihood of the 99%, crowdfunding stands to offer entrepreneurs their absolute best shot at securing money – for both startups and existing companies.
 In addition to bolstering small businesses, crowdfunding also creates local investors by allowing everyday people to invest in companies online, without using a broker or being accredited.
 Want to invest in the new microbrewery or trendy eatery in your city?
 With crowdfunding, now you can.

 We’re all just everyday people